xkisxk/tp/docs/UserGuide.md

 ![](assets/ug/deleteindexflash.png)

 ### Moving a flashcard: `move`

-Moves a flashcard from the deck you are currently in to a new deck of your choice.
+`move` is useful when you accidentally added a flashcard to the wrong deck and now you want to transfer the card to another deck without going through the hassle of deleting the card and adding the card in another deck.

-`/c` denotes the card index or the front phrase of the card and `/d` denotes the deck index or the name of the deck you want to move the card to.
+`move ` moves a flashcard from the deck you are currently in to a new deck of your choice.

-This command is for those who have accidentally added a flashcard to a wrong deck and now want to transfer the card to another deck without going through the hassle of deleting the card and adding the card in another deck.
+In this command, `/c` denotes the card index or the front phrase of the card and `/d` denotes the deck index or the name of the deck you want to move the card to.

 Format: `move /c <index of card> /d <index of deck>`